Ultimate Columbus Real Estate Investing Guide for 2026

 Property Appreciation Rates

-Property appreciation rates are an essential component of your long-term investment approach.
-Investing in properties that you plan to hold without being confident that they will increase in price is a blueprint for disaster.
-Inferior or declining property value in a city under consideration is unacceptable.
+Robust property appreciation rates are a requirement for a profitable long-term investment.
+Investing in real estate that you intend to hold without being confident that they will improve in market worth is a blueprint for disaster.
+Low or shrinking property appreciation rates should remove a region from your list.

 Short Term Rentals